-To build and run for Android, you must install the Unity Android Build Support platform component. you also need to install the Android Software Development Kit (SDK) and NDK, which are required to build and run any code on your Android device.
+To build and run for Android, you must install the Unity Android Build Support platform module.
+You also need to install the Android Software Development Kit (SDK) and the Native Development Kit (NDK) to build and run any code on your Android device.
 By default, Unity installs a Java Development Kit based on OpenJDK.

 Use the Unity Hub to install Android Build Support and the required Android SDK & NDK tools: